Zafar-Lab/scDREAMER/README.md

 1. git clone https://github.com/Zafar-Lab/scDREAMER.git
 2. conda env create --file = scDREAMER.yaml

-## What Computational tasks can be scDREAMER be used for?
+## What Computational tasks can scDREAMER be used for?

 `scDREAMER` suite can be used for:
 1. scDREAMER, unsupervised integration of multiple batches